 Monochromatic color scheme

-The downside of using a monochromatic color scheme is that it can feel limiting and may lack contrast and visual interest.
+The downside of using a monochromatic colour scheme is that it can feel limiting and may lack contrast and visual interest.
 To counter this issue, designers often introduce different textures or accents to add depth and interest to a monochromatic design.

 Analogous color scheme

-Analogous color schemes evoke a sense of harmony and balance, making them perfect for creating calm, serene designs.
+Analogous colour schemes evoke a sense of harmony and balance, making them perfect for creating calm, serene designs.
 They’re often used in interior design to create calming spaces or in marketing materials for healthcare and wellness products.

-Complementary color scheme
+Complementary colour scheme

-Split-complementary color scheme
+Split-complementary colour scheme

-Split-complementary color schemes strike a balance between the unity of analogous schemes and the visual impact of complementary schemes.
+Split-complementary colour schemes strike a balance between the unity of analogous schemes and the visual impact of complementary schemes.
 These combinations are ideal for designers looking to create striking designs with a more subtle contrast than offered by complementary schemes alone.

 Triadic color scheme